MyPetLobster/booksight/README.md

 ## Web Application
 1. Use the form on the landing page to upload an image of a bookshelf/bookcase, enter your email address, and choose the export format(s).
 2. Submit the form.
 3. Sit back and relax while the application identifies all the books in the image.
-You will receive an email when the process is complete.
+If you entered an email address, you will receive an email when the process is complete, otherwise your results will be exported locally to 'vision/exports'.

 </br>